nakibul11426/AttendenceApp/README.md

 For absent marking:

 1. SMS is sent FIRST
-2. If SMS succeeds → Database is updated
+2. If SMS succeeds → Green Snackbar notification, Database is updated
-3. If SMS fails → Error dialog shown, database NOT updated
+3. If SMS fails → Red Error dialog shown, database NOT updated

+### Edit Student

+- Tap the pencil (✏️) icon on any student card
+- Edit dialog opens with pre-filled name and phone
+- Validation ensures valid data before saving
+- Changes sync to Firebase immediately

 ### Theme Persistence